-A variety of fresh produce was lined up in the market aisles of Bago.
-Vegetables were being sold and fish were being sold as well.
-People had set up shop on the edges of the aisles, so the aisles were cluttered with sellers, goods and shoppers.
+A variety of fresh foods were lined up in the aisles of the market in Bago.
+Some sold vegetables, others fish.
+People were setting up store at the end of the aisles, so the aisles were crowded with sellers, products, and shoppers.

-In the foreground, I saw a boy who appeared to be the fishmonger's son sitting on a stone.
-The boy, who had been poking his cheekbones in the air, was watching his mother process the fish in a boring manner.
-He wasn't at all interested in his mother's work, but it was as if he was forced to watch out of obligation.
-At this age, they may feel repulsed by what their parents do, but they may not be interested in it.
-In any case, the boy gave his mother's minions a cold stare.
+Looking toward the front, I saw a boy, who appeared to be the woman's son, sitting on a stone.
+The boy, propped up on a crutch, looked bored as he watched his mother work the fish.
+He was not interested in his mother's work, but he seemed to have no choice but to watch out of obligation.
+At his age, he may be repulsed by what his parents do, but he may not be interested in it.
+The boy was looking coldly at his mother's paw.

 August 22, 2019